window-maker/dockapps/README.md

 non-hosted dockapps have `hosted: 0`.
 Also, non-hosted dockapps do not have a `versions` sequence.

+Note that some dockapps (e.g., [mixer.app](http://dockapps.net/mixerapp))
+contain dots in their names.
+In this case, we need to remove the dot from the `permalink` field, e.g.,

+    ...
+    title: foo.app
+    permalink: fooapp
+    ...

 Note that categories are also stored as Jekyll posts.
 For example, the "baz" category which wmfoo and wmbar both belong to corresponds to a file `_posts/1970-01-01-baz.md` containing: